 The Second World War was the biggest and deadliest war in history, involving more than 30 countries.
 Inflamed by the invasion of Poland by the nazis in 1939, the war continued for six bloody years until the Allies defeated Nazi Germany in 1945.

-On the morning of Tuesday 6 June, the largest Allied invasion in history broke through the Atlantic Wall defences, paving the way for the Second Front and contributing to the final defeat of Hitler's Third Reich.
+In the early morning of 6 June 1944 - a day that would come to be known as D-Day - over 150,000 soldiers landed on the Normandy beaches with code names Utah, Omaha, Gold, Juno and Sword (from west to east).
+That morning, the largest Allied invasion in history broke through the defences of the Atlantic Wall, paving the way for the Second Front and contributing to the final defeat of Hitler's Third Reich.

 The American war machine can hardly adapt to the characteristic hedge landscape of the Cotentin peninsula: the Bocage.